GravityKit/GravityView/readme.txt

 = 2.24 on May 28, 2024 =

-This release introduces the ability to use different view types for the Multiple Entries and Single Entry layouts, adds a new View field to display an entry's read status, and fixes issues with the File Upload field, product search, and merge tag processing in entry-based notifications.
+This release introduces the ability to use different view types for Multiple Entries and Single Entry layouts, adds a new View field to display an entry's read status, and fixes issues with the File Upload field, product search, and merge tag processing in entry-based notifications.
 [Read the announcement](https://www.gravitykit.com/announcing-gravityview-2-24/) for more details.

 #### 🚀 Added
 * Ability to select different View types for Multiple Entries and Single Entry layouts.
 [Learn all about the new View type switcher!](https://www.gravitykit.com/announcing-gravityview-2-24/)